Welcome to the

 Filed, Appl.
 No. : 63/501,380

-Label-free, real-time, whole-cell response monitoring using liquid Raman spectroscopy
+Label-free, real-time, whole-cell response monitoring with liquid Raman spectroscopy

 News